mjgp2/aws-backend-services-guidelines/index.md

 ## How To Use These Docs

-- Start with Checklist when creating a service or reviewing launch readiness.
-- Start with Software for service boundaries, design method, and testing.
-- Use Monorepo when people want multiple independently deployable services in one repository and you need explicit acceptance criteria instead of slogans.
-- Use Infra for deployment shape, security defaults, CI/CD, and platform choices.
-- Use Team Topologies for the platform/cloud versus product-team split and the interaction model between them.
+- Use Team for platform/cloud versus product-team ownership and operating boundaries.
+- Use AI Coding for repository guidance, spec quality, and human-review boundaries when teams use AI coding agents.
+- Use Repos when deciding between repo-per-service and a multi-service monorepo.
-- Use Networking for the VPC, subnet, NAT, endpoint, and bastion model.
+- Use Architecture, Infra, Networking, Database, and S3 for the main technical platform decisions.
-- Use Ops for observability, lifecycle, recovery, and operational standards.
+- Use Delivery, Testing, and Ops for ship, verify, and run guidance.
-- Use Database and S3 when the service needs persistent storage decisions.
-- These docs work best when teams also keep a service-local tech design and a shared IaC layer instead of rebuilding platform conventions in each repo.
+- Use IaC for AWS CDK TypeScript repo structure, service-owned infrastructure definitions, and infrastructure verification expectations.
 - Use the diagram pages for quick orientation, not as a substitute for the written rules.